Elvis Costello: Writing

 In 2015, Costello published Unfaithful Music & Disappearing Ink, a memoir that had little overlap with his reissue liner notes.
-In this book, he recounted his life in music and traced parallels between his own experiences and those of his father and grandfather, both of whom were musicians.
-The book received enthusiastic positive reviews from prominent publications.
-The New York Times said that it contained "some of the best writing – funny, strange, spiteful, anguished – we've ever had from an important musician".
-The Washington Post praised it as having more in common with Frank McCourt's memoir Angela's Ashes than Mötley Crüe's The Dirt and said it was more enjoyable than Keith Richards' Life and Bob Dylan's Chronicles: Volume One.
-Some positive reviews noted that the quality of the writing in the book was uneven and that the book might have been improved by being shorter, more focused thematically, or both.
-Dublin Review of Books praised Costello's more experimental short sequences within the book "...as short stories.
-They have something of the flavour of Pinter’s more or less adjective-shorn prose, and seem to be offered as sublimated insights into Costello’s fears and worst experiences."
-The few negative reviews the book received criticised its nonlinear structure, its relative lack of emphasis on Costello's pop-star period, and its lack of details about his romantic relationships.
+In the book, he recounted his life in music and traced parallels between his own experiences and those of his father and grandfather, both of whom were musicians.
+The book received positive reviews from prominent publications, although some noted that the writing quality was uneven and it might have been improved by being shorter, having a narrower more thematic focus, or both.
+Billboard criticised its nonlinear structure, its relative lack of emphasis on Costello's pop-star period, and its lack of details about his romantic relationships.
 The book reached number seven on the New York Times Best Seller list.
 It was shortlisted for the Penderyn Music Book Prize, a British award for excellence in writing about music.
 The audiobook, narrated by Costello, was nominated for a Grammy Award.